vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 };
 ```

-Each item of the array will eventually be rendered as a sidebar item.
+Each item of the array will be rendered as a sidebar item.

 You can omit the `.md` extension, and paths ending with `/` are inferred as `*/README.md`.